janetchapman/contribute-Crowd2Map/README.md

 * [Contact Us](#contact-us)

 ## Introduction
-GirlScript is a project being developed under the [Mozilla Leadership Training Program, 2017](https://mozilla.teachable.com/p/mozilla-open-leadership-training-series) and mentored by [Kristie Whitaker.](https://github.com/KirstieJane)
+Crowd2Map is a project being mentored under the [Mozilla Leadership Training Program, 2017](https://mozilla.teachable.com/p/mozilla-open-leadership-training-series) and mentored by [Anubha Maneshwar](https://github.com/girlscript)

-The project is designed to help map rural Tanzania.
-As the name indicates, it helps women to learn and improve their technical skiltells them about different opportunities available for them in the world outside.
-Through this project, we want to develop an online platform for GirlScript, our offline trainings have already begun in 3 cities of India.
+Crowd2Map Tanzania is a crowdsourced mapping project aiming to put rural Tanzania on the map.
+Since we launched at Mozfest2015, we have been adding schools, hospitals, roads, buildings and villages to OpenStreetMap (https://www.openstreetmap.org/), an open source map available to all, with the help of over 5000 volunteers worldwide and 200 on the ground in Tanzania.
+With minimal budget and no staff we have so far added over 2 million buildings and trained community mappers in 23 areas of Tanzania.
+We have also been featured on Al Jazeera, The Guardian and Missing Maps.
+We have also set up a Youthmappers Chapter at the Institute of Rural Development and Planning in Mwanza and Dodoma.

 ## Why does this project exist?
 - Lack of diversity in field of tech